Centreon-Community/centreon-discovery/README_en.txt

 variable to point to an accessible directory.

-2. Start installation with install.sh script on root directory "centreon-discovery-x.x"
+2. Start installation with install.sh script in root directory "centreon-discovery-x.x"

 $# chmod +x install.sh
 $# ./install.sh -u /etc/centreon

-3. Go on Centreon web interface
+3. Go to Centreon web interface

-Go on menu 'Administration > Modules > Setup'.
+Go to menu 'Administration > Modules > Setup'.
-SAD module must be present on modules list but not installed.
+SAD module must be listed but not installed.
-Click on right icon to start installation
+Click to the right icon for starting installation